Botanical Name for This Foamy Bells Plant:

 Uses in Landscaping for Foamy Bells:

+Use foamy bells as an edging plant, in woodland gardens with filtered sunlight, and as a filler ground cover.
 By "filler" I mean that, as a small plant, Heucherella 'Solar Power' is ideal for filling up bare spaces in a flower border where there simply wouldn't be enough room for a larger plant.

 Because of its colorful leaves, you can use it in certain color combinations that appeal to you.
 For example, if you like to contrast dark leaves with brighter ones, you could grow Heucherella 'Solar Power' as a foreground plant for Diablo ninebark.